Skip to content

 • Software modifications without radio impact

-No TCB resubmission required.
+No TCB filing required.
 To be documented in internal file.

 • Antenna change (with equivalent or lesser gain)